 development of superinfection;

-• local reactions - puncture of a vein, formation of a hematoma, burning and pain along the vein during the administration of the drug, phlebitis, blockage of the vein with air bubbles, with intramuscular administration of an antibiotic, a dense painful infiltrate, redness, and itching of the skin form at the injection site.
+• local reactions - puncture of a vein, formation of a hematoma, burning and pain along the vein during drug administration, phlebitis, blockage of the vein by air bubbles; with intramuscular injection of an antibiotic, a dense painful infiltrate forms at the injection site, redness, itching of the skin.

 • allergic reactions - rashes and itching of the skin, allergic dermatitis, toxic epidermal necrolysis, development of Quincke's edema, anaphylactic shock;

-• on the part of the indicators of the blood system - leukopenia, a decrease in the level of platelets, agranulocytopenia, hemolytic anemia, prolongation of prothrombin time;
+• from the blood system indicators - leukopenia, decreased platelet levels, agranulocytopenia, hemolytic anemia, prolongation of prothrombin time;

-• on the part of the urinary organs - the development of interstitial nephritis, the development of acute renal failure;
+• from the urinary organs - development interstitial nephritis, development of acute renal failure;

-In the event of sweating, dizziness, darkening of the eyes and severe weakness at the time of intravenous injection, the patient should immediately inform the doctor about this and stop the injection.
+If sweating, dizziness, darkening of the eyes and severe weakness occur during intravenous administration of the solution, the patient should immediately inform the doctor and stop the injection.

 Overdose symptoms

-Signs of an overdose of the drug are convulsions and excitation of the central nervous system.
-Peritoneal dialysis and hemodialysis are not effective in reducing the concentration of ceftriaxone.
-The medicine has no antidote.
+Signs of a drug overdose are convulsions and central nervous system stimulation.
+Peritoneal dialysis and hemodialysis are ineffective in reducing ceftriaxone concentrations.
+The medicine does not have an antidote.

 Therapy: symptomatic.